YunusEmreAlps/Nginx/9. Application Integration/en_finish.md

 - Explored Nginx's configuration directives and best practices.
 - and more...

-## 💡 What's Next?
+## 🌱 What's Next?

 You're now equipped with the foundational knowledge to further explore Nginx's advanced features, including:

+- Integrate Nginx with Docker to serve containerized applications.
+- Use Nginx as an API gateway to handle authentication and traffic for microservices.
-- Configuring Nginx as a reverse proxy.
+- Set up Nginx as an ingress controller in a Kubernetes cluster.
-- Implementing load balancing.
-- Optimizing performance with caching and compression.
-- Managing SSL/TLS certificates for secure communication.
-- Monitoring and logging Nginx activities.
-- Securing Nginx with firewall rules.
+- Deploy Nginx with content delivery networks (CDNs) for better global performance.
-- Implementing URL rewriting and redirection.
-- Working with load balancers and backend servers.
-- Fine-tuning Nginx for high availability and fault tolerance.
+- Explore integration with CI/CD pipelines for automated deployments and configurations.
-- Integrating Nginx with other technologies (e.g., Docker, Kubernetes).
-- And more...

 Continue honing your skills, and don't forget to apply what you've learned to your projects!